1985shree/8-week-SQL-challenge/README.md

 Question 5.Which item was the most popular for each customer?

 This requires grouping according to customer id and requires rank function to rank in descending order according to the number of times (i.e. count) a product has been ordered by each customer.
+First a new table is defined with the defined order of rank as 'RANK'.
+Choosing 'RANK' = 1 then selects the most purchased items.
+Rank will be same for customers who ordered same number of times.

 ```SQL

 WITH Times_ordered AS